MailOnline/videojs-vast-vpaid/README.md

 ╟─────────────────────────┼────────────────────────────────────────────────────────────────────────────────╢
-║ start-dev               │ Starts dev server and watch task.                                              ║ ║                         │ If you use "--env production" everything will be minified                      ║ ║                         │ and the dist folder will be updated accordingly.                               ║ ╟─────────────────────────┼────────────────────────────────────────────────────────────────────────────────╢ ║ deploy-demo             │ Builds the demo and deploys it to github pages                                 ║ ╟─────────────────────────┼────────────────────────────────────────────────────────────────────────────────╢
+║ start-dev               │ Starts dev server and watch task.                                              ║ ║                         │ If you use "--env production" everything will be minified                      ║ ║                         │ and the bin folder will be updated accordingly.                               ║ ╟─────────────────────────┼────────────────────────────────────────────────────────────────────────────────╢ ║ deploy-demo             │ Builds the demo and deploys it to github pages                                 ║ ╟─────────────────────────┼────────────────────────────────────────────────────────────────────────────────╢